3 Day Austria Itinerary: How To Spend A Weekend In Austria

 Arc in Vienna.

-Ready for your second day in Austria?
 Start your day in Vienna by enjoying art at the Kunsthistorisches Museum (Museum of Art History), one of the world’s most important art museums.
 It houses an extensive collection of works by artists including Vermeer, Rembrandt, and Raphael.
+Plan to spend 1 to 2 hours here depending on how much time you like spending in museums.

 Day 3: Take A Day Trip from Vienna